 - Double click on Internet Protocol Version 4 (TCP/IPv4).

 - Now, Change and set your DNS as 220.127.116.11 or 18.104.22.168 (Google DNS).

 - Tick mark on Validate Settings upon exit

 - Click ok to make save changes.

-Now to Flush your DNS cache, Open the command prompt as administrator, type ipconfig /flushdns and enter.
-Type exit to close the command prompt and restart windows, check on next login Netflix app working properly.
+Now to Flush your DNS cache, open the command prompt as administrator, type ipconfig /flushdns and enter.
+Type exit to close the command prompt and restart windows, check on the next login Netflix app working properly.